Bounds on Discrete Gauge Symmetries in Supergravity: 32 supercharges

 Finally, for $D \in \{ 5 \,, 4 \,, 3\}$ the U-dualities are given by exceptional groups of split real form E$_{k(k)}(\mathbb{Z})$.
 One can obtain naive upper bounds by considering GL$(\mathrm{dim}(\mathbf{R}); \mathbb{Z})$, with $\mathrm{dim}(\mathbf{R})$ the dimension of the defining representation, for the maximal order elements this would yield, see \cite{LEVITT1998630},

 Clearly, these bounds are not very satisfying which is why we employ a different strategy to extract the maximal order elements.
 For that, we first note that since $\mathbb{Z}_N$ is compact it should be associated to an element in the maximal compact subgroup $K^D_{\mathrm{U}}$ of the U-duality group.
 The question we need to answer now is how an element in $K^D_{\mathrm{U}}$ embeds into $G^D_{\mathrm{U}}(\mathbb{R})$ and whether it can be transformed into an integer matrix via a change of basis.
 For the second part we again require that the element can be brought to a form involving the companion matrix of cyclotomic polynomials as described in Section \ref{subsec:rough}.
 In particular, the eigenvalues have to be of the form $e^{2 \pi i r/m}$ of the involved factors $m$ and ``totatives'' $r$ (i.e., integers $<m$ that are coprime to $m$).
+Note, however, that this is a necessary and not sufficient criterion, since the lift of the element $K^D_{\mathrm{U}}$ might not be conjugate to an integer element in $G^D_{\mathrm{U}}(\mathbb{Z})$.
+To prove a realization of the bound we can for example construct a specific element of order $N$.
 For the first part we realize that the maximal compact subgroup acts in a certain representation given by\footnote{That they cannot act in the defining representations can already be seen from the global group structure of the U-duality group as indicated in Table \eqref{eq:Ugroups}.}

 from which we can construct the eigenvalues of the corresponding element in E$_{k(k)} (\mathbb{R})$.

 For $D = 5$ the eigenvalues of an element in the fundamental representation of USp$(8)$ come in complex conjugate pairs.
 Since any element of a compact, connected Lie group can be conjugated to an element in the maximal torus we can write it as the diagonal